amayavilayvong/CSC325ClassProject/website/README.md

 ## To Build and Test:

-* Make sure you are cd'd into the website directory before running the following commands.
+* Make sure you are cd into the website directory before running the following commands.
 * Run them in the order you see below.

 ```bash